Tradition of China — Hair Ornament Culture

 Therefore, in ancient Chinese history, cutting off a wisp of one’s hair and giving it to someone implied sincere love and willingness of commitment.

 Hairpin — Zan in Chinese Culture

-In Neolithic era, Zan was used to fasten and tie hair.
-Since the disheveled hair was impolite and coarse in ancient tradition of China.
+In the Neolithic era, Zan was used to fasten and tie hair.
+Since the disheveled hair was impolite and coarse in the ancient tradition of China.

 Gradually, the use of hairpin became representative of being an adult.

 When women turned 15 years old, there would be a Coming of Age Ceremony to put on hairpins and tie the hair up, meaning they were adults who were available for marriage.

 Zan could be made of different materials such as bone, stone, pottery, shell, bamboo, timber, horn, jade, copper, silver, or gold.

 The end of the hairpin was usually decorated with beautiful flowers or lucky animals.

 Chai was a type of hair ornament that evolved from Zan, which was also used to fasten and tie hair.